Read in 4 minutes

 How To Install Nginx on Ubuntu 18.04

-Before starting with the tutorial, make sure you are logged in as a user with sudo privileges and you don’t have Apache or any other service running on port 80 or 443.
+Before starting with the tutorial, make sure you are logged in as a user with sudo privileges and you don’t have Apache or any other web server running on port

 sudo apt update sudo apt install nginx